thousandbrainsproject/monty_lab/dmc/README.md

 DMC_ROOT_DIR/
     pretrained_models/
     results/
     view_finder_images/
+    visualizations/
 ```

 The `pretrained_models` directory contains the pre-trained models for Monty experiments.
 The `results` directory contains the results of evaluation experiments.
-The `view_finder_images` directory contains the images used for the view finder experiments.
+The `view_finder_images` directory contains the images used for input to ViT-based models as well as for some figure visualizations.

 Figures and tables are stored under `DMC_ANALYSIS_DIR`.
 By default, this is `~/tbp/results/dmc_analysis`, but you can change this by setting the `DMC_ANALYSIS_DIR` environment variable.